cornellh4i/ithaca-recovery/docs/handoff/technical-decisions.md

 **Why:**
 - The previous tech lead established this pattern.
 Migrating to a separate Express backend is listed as a non-priority option in the PRD if routing performance becomes an issue.
-- Next.js Route Handlers run server-side and support direct Prisma and Redis calls without an extra network hop.
+- Next.js Route Handlers run server-side and support direct Prisma calls without an extra network hop.
 - Vercel (our host) is built for Next.js — zero-config CI/CD, automatic preview deployments, and serverless function scaling.

 **Trade-offs:**
 - All API routes are serverless functions.
-This means each request may spin up a cold instance, which adds latency on the first hit.
-It also means you cannot hold persistent in-memory state between requests (hence Redis for the token cache).
+Each request may spin up a cold instance, which adds latency on the first hit, and there's no persistent in-memory state between requests — anything that needs to survive across requests goes in MongoDB or the NextAuth session JWT.
 - The `frontend/` directory contains both UI and backend code, which is non-standard and can be confusing.

 ---